 The IT Operations Process

-Some methods will choose to prescribe a single approach, such as capturing architectural requirements in the form of epics or pre-building “architectural runways,” but the Disciplined Agile framework promotes an adaptive, context-sensitive strategy.
+Some methods will choose to prescribe a single approach, such as capturing architectural requirements in the form of epics or pre-building “architectural runways,” but the Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 DA does this via its goal-driven approach that indicates the decision points that you need to consider, a range of techniques or strategies for you to address each decision point, and the advantages and disadvantages of each technique.
 In this section we present the goal diagram for the IT Operations process blade and overviews its decision points.

-The following diagram overviews the potential activities associated with Disciplined Agile IT Operations.
+Figure 1 overviews the potential activities associated with Disciplined Agile IT Operations.

 The decision points that you need to consider for IT Operations are:

 - Run solutions.
 The reason why your IT operations efforts exist is to run your organization’s solutions in production.